Unfortunately, due to the coronavirus situation, this year's annual exhibition "Revived in Wood" has been postponed until summer 2021

 On Sunday, August 23rd, members of the community and invited speakers gathered to celebrate the unveiling of the roadside marker awarded to the Roeliff Jansen Historical Society from the William G. Pomeroy Foundation for commemorating the former Copake Falls Methodist Episcopal Church’s inclusion on the National Register of Historic Places, the official list of the nation’s historic places worthy of preservation.

 Speakers included RJHS President Lesley Doyel, Copake Town Supervisor Jeanne Mettler, Office Director for NYS Assemblymember Didi Barrett, Matthew Hartzog, and President, Friends of Taconic State Park, author and historian, Jim Mackin.

 An informative section plus a new blog in which you can explore the history of past pandemics and you are invited

 to share you and your family's own memories and experience of past historical pandemics in the Roe Jan Region.

-This July, a special Pop-Up exhibit co-produced by the Copake Grange and the RJHS!
+A special Pop-Up exhibit co-produced by the Copake Grange and the RJHS!